m-kupiec/compendium-react/README.md

     - "JSX elements aren’t “instances” because they don’t hold any internal state and aren’t real DOM nodes." ([React](https://react.dev/learn/conditional-rendering))
   - `<Fragment>`:
     - "empty tag is called a *Fragment*.
 Fragments let you group things without leaving any trace in the browser HTML tree." ([React](https://react.dev/learn/writing-markup-with-jsx))
+    - "What do you do when each item needs to render not one, but several DOM nodes?
+The short `<>...</>` Fragment syntax won’t let you pass a key, so you need to either group them into a single `<div>`, or use the slightly longer and more explicit `<Fragment>` syntax . .  .
+Fragments disappear from the DOM, so this will produce a flat list" ([React](https://react.dev/learn/rendering-lists))
 - Props:
   - "React component functions accept a single argument, a `props` object . . .
 Usually you don’t need the whole `props` object itself, so you destructure it into individual props." ([React](https://react.dev/learn/passing-props-to-a-component))
     - > ```jsx